bingomanatee/looking-glass-engine-2/README.md

 the healthy activity of other actions) or heavy (creating some sort of change-tracked parallel universe stream that synchronizes on completion).

-Because of this the previous code that reset the state of a stream on an error has been removed.
+Blocking is often not what you want if you want to enable sub-actions to complete.

-Instead, transactions in LGE 3.x only limit the number of emitted update broadcasts to one no matter how many values have changed.
-Note that the change deltas (see below) are still fired off one by one.
+Instead, transactions in LGE 3.x limit the number of emitted update broadcasts to one no matter how many values have changed - they don't block actual updates to value streams.

 ## Change Observation